1336py/Amidewin-Perm-Spoofer/README.md

 # amidewin 💻
 AMIDEWIN Spoofer made in python.
-Should work on most games besides valorant or fivem, but very detected.
+Should work on most games besides valorant, but very detected.

 # Roadmap 🗺️
 ✅ 0 Stars = Perm Spoofing